 To start a Facebook ad (if you haven’t already), click here to go to the advertising platform and click ‘create ad’.
 The first step will include adding your billing method, currency and location (don’t worry Facebook won’t start charging you until you actually start running your ads).

-Below is the basic structure of what your account should look like, for best optimisation practices you should have at least 3 ad sets within a singular campaign as well as lots of different variations of ‘ads’ which are your creatives.
+Below is the basic structure of what your account should look like, for best optimisation practices you should have at least 3 ad sets within a singular campaign as well as lots of different variations of ‘ads’ which are your creative assets.

 The first step is one of the most important, making sure you are selecting the correct objective for your entire campaign.
 Think about what your business goals are, what would you like to achieve out of running an ad?
 Do take into consideration the marketing funnel, brand awareness, interest, consideration, intent and purchase to ensure you set up your campaigns accordingly.
 See how the business goals match up with the campaign objectives below.